-Maungmagan Beach, located in Dawei peninsula, was one of the favorite among the British, who had turned it into an exclusive beach holiday location among the south Myanmar beaches.
-Long after they left, it qualifies to be among the best beaches in Myanmar, thanks to the crystal clear waters, its secluded location and fantastic seafood available in local restaurants.
+Maungmagan Beach, located on the Dawei peninsula, was one of the favorite among the British, who had turned it into an exclusive beach holiday location among the south Myanmar beaches.
+Long after they left, it qualifies to be among the best beaches in Myanmar, thanks to the crystal clear waters, its secluded location and the fantastic seafood in local restaurants.

 What to do in Maungmagan Beach

 Witness the stunning views of the sunset in the evening.
 Go for a swim or snorkel.
-Watch the local life unfold at sunrise as the village market buzzes with fishers selling their fresh catch.
+Watch the local life unfold at sunrise as the village market buzzes with fishers selling the fresh catch.

 How to reach Maungmagan

-From Yangon to Maungmagan – The best way to reach from Yangon to Maungmagan is to fly from Yangon airport to Dawei, which is the nearest town, and then take a boat to the beach.
+From Yangon to Maungmagan – The best way to reach Yangon to Maungmagan is to fly from Yangon airport to Dawei, the nearest town, and then take a boat to the beach.

 From Mandalay to Maungmagan– You can fly from Mandalay to Dawei or take a bus.
-There are overnight buses that you can opt to save a night’s price if you are traveling on a shoestring budget.
+There are overnight buses you can opt for to save a night’s price if you are traveling on a shoestring budget.

 Where to stay

 One of the best beaches in Myanmar is Nebule, that’s easily accessible from Dawei port town.
 It is one of the beaches in the peninsula further from Maungmagan, which makes it a great day trip option for travelers exploring Maungmagan.

 Teyzit (Tizit) Beach

-Teyzit is the farthest of the famous beaches from Dawei town and is the beach to go if you want a crowd-free beach day entirely.
+Teyzit is the farthest of the famous beaches from Dawei town and is the beach to go to if you want a crowd-free beach day.
 A few travelers visiting Maungmagan plan a day trip to Teyzit.